 Region 5 (Crook, Deschutes, Jefferson, Wheeler)

-Wade Flegel is a farmer from Prineville.
+Wade Flegel is cattle rancher and hay farmer from Prineville.

 Region 6 (Hood River, Sherman, Wasco)

-Dean McAllister grows cherries in The Dalles.
+Dean McAllister grows cherries and wine grapes in The Dalles.

 Region 7 (Clackamas, Multnomah)

 Pete Postlewait grows beans, cucumbers, rhubarb, and pumpkin seeds in Aurora.